Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization

-The main challenge of semi-supervised learning is how to incorporate unlabeled data to improve the classification performance~\citep{chapelle2006SSL_MIT}.
-To make use of unlabeled data, many assumptions for unlabeled data have been proposed, which often be violated in real-world problems.
-One example is the manifold assumption~\citep{belkin2006manifold}, in which input data is assumed to be distributed in a lower-dimensional manifold. \citet{liu2011sslor_manifold} proposed a semi-supervised ordinal regression method based on such an assumption.
-Another assumption is the cluster assumption~\citep{seeger2000learning}, in which examples belonging to the same cluster in the input space should have the same label. ~\citet{seah2012transductive} proposed a transductive ordinal regression method based on the cluster assumption.
-However, such a cluster assumption may no be satisfied in practice, and also we cannot apply their method for induction.
-Another semi-supervised ordinal regression method is based on Gaussian processes~\citep{srijith2013sslor_GP}, which relies on the low-density separation assumption~\citep{chapelle2006SSL_MIT}.
+The main challenge of semi-supervised learning is how to incorporate unlabeled data to improve the prediction performance~\citep{chapelle2006SSL_MIT}.
+To make use of unlabeled data, many assumptions on unlabeled data have been proposed, which often be violated in real-world problems.
+The representative one is the manifold assumption~\citep{belkin2006manifold}, in which input data is assumed to be distributed in a lower-dimensional manifold.
+The manifold assumption has also been utilized in the context of ordinal regression~\citep{liu2011sslor_manifold, Ortiz2016dlor}.
+Another popular assumption is the cluster assumption~\citep{seeger2000learning}, in which examples belonging to the same cluster in the input space should have the same label. \citet{seah2012transductive} proposed a transductive ordinal regression method based on the cluster assumption.
+However, such a cluster assumption may no be satisfied in practice.
+From a different perspective, a semi-supervised ordinal regression method based on Gaussian processes has been proposed~\citep{srijith2013sslor_GP}, which relies on the low-density separation assumption~\citep{chapelle2006SSL_MIT}.
 However, the low-density separation assumption may rarely be satisfied in reality, and Gaussian processes have high computation costs and also restrictions on the choice of models.
-It is known that the performance of semi-supervised learning methods based on such a geometric assumption is significantly degraded if assumptions on unlabeled data are violated~\citep{li2015towards, sakai-pnu}.
-Moreover, all the existing semi-supervised ordinal regression methods mentioned above do not have a theoretical guarantee, do not take the target evaluation metric into account, have limitations for choosing models, and rely on a geometric assumption.
+It is known that the performance of semi-supervised learning methods based on such a geometric assumption is significantly degraded if the assumption on unlabeled data is violated~\citep{li2015towards, sakai-pnu}.
+Moreover, all the existing semi-supervised ordinal regression methods mentioned above do not have a theoretical guarantee, do not take the target evaluation metric into account, and have limitations in the choice of models.